(Eco)responsible and united

 Fields of action

-• Contribute to improving the public transport offer in collaboration with the Region, the City of Avignon and the Grand Avignon: regional trains, buses, shared bikes, park-and-ride facilities and shuttles.
+• Contribute to improving public transportation options in collaboration with the City of Avignon and Greater Avignon: bike lockers, Vélopop stations, buses, park-and-ride lots and shuttles, Festibus, etc.

-• Encourage the use of a reliable and ethical car-sharing platform, accessible from the Festival website.
+• Promote the use of a carpooling, bike-pooling, and shared taxi platform, in partnership with the Festival Off Avignon.

 The Festival is pursuing its policy of reducing waste and sorting in line with its activity, at all venues.